KaratziasK/File-Reading-Performance-Comparison/README.md

 - **Sequentially (S/s):** Reads the file from start to end.
 - **Interleaved (I/i):** Reads the file in an interleaved manner, alternating between the start and the end of the file towards the center.

-This project was part of a university course on Operating Systems, and the performance of each method was measured using files of different sizes (1 KB and 100 MB).
-The results were documented in a PDF report.

 ## Files